 Another study, conducted by the University of Georgia, observed sixty-five kindergartners in their classrooms over four weeks.
 The presence of play, especially dramatic play, was found to predict performance in pre-reading, language, and writing14.

 Pretend-play is especially beneficial because it allows young children to practice new vocabulary when they speak and try to understand others.
 During social play, they often reciprocate each other’s words and actions to reach agreements15.

 5. Promote Impulse Control and Emotion Regulation

 Self-regulation is one of the most important skills for school readiness.
 Well-regulated children can wait for a turn, resist the temptation to grab objects from other children, control negative emotions, and persist through challenging activities.

 In a New Zealand study, psychologists examined how children handled negative events during pretend plays.
 They found that children who had more pretend plays with their caregivers were better at regulating their emotions to continue playing16,17.

-Emotion regulation is not only essential for academic success but also the psychosocial aspects of child development.
+Emotion regulation is not only essential for academic success but also for the psychosocial aspects of child development.
 It is a strong predictor of a child’s social success18.
 In preschool, children who exhibit better emotional control are more likable and socially competent19.